Dumortierite Properties, Facts and Photos

 Using dumortierite for meditation can facilitate a deeper state of relaxation and inner exploration.

-Stones placed in a living or workspace can create a harmonious and peaceful environment. small wooden bowl with dumortierite tumbled stones
+Stones in a living or workspace can create a harmonious and peaceful environment. small wooden bowl with dumortierite tumbled stones

 Article Pictures